 I always say too having a good basic set of white dishes can be used for a fancy dinner or casual breakfast.
 Then your accent color possibilities are endless.

 Look at the china or dishes you have and pick a color to focus on.
-Although I have a set (or two) of Christmas dishes, I wanted to pull our my Noritake Gallery china and think about a more formal table.
+Although I have a set (or two) of Christmas dishes, I wanted to pull out my Noritake Gallery China and think about a more formal table.
 This would be great for Christmas Eve or take it on into New Years.

 Also, the colors are not a true pink, green, or maroon – more rosey pink, aqua and even a hint of yellow.
 See you might have several options on what colors you choose to highlight.